Eunos MRT station: Details

-Eunos station is on the EWL with the station code EW7, situated between Kembangan and Paya Lebar stations.
-When it opened, it had the station code of E6.
-The station received its current station code in August 2001 as part of a system-wide campaign to cater to the expanding MRT system.
-As part of the EWL, it is operated by SMRT Trains.
-The station's name comes its location in the Eunos subzone of Geylang, which is in turn named after Malay community leader Mohamed Eunos bin Abdullah.
+Eunos station is on the EWL with the station code EW7, situated between Kembangan and Paya Lebar.
+Under the New Rail Financing Framework, it is owned by the Land Transport Authority.
+The station had the code E6 at opening and received its current station code in August 2001 as part of a system-wide campaign to cater to the expanding MRT system.
+As part of the EWL, Eunos is operated by SMRT Trains.
+The station operates from 5:45 am to 12:25 am daily; train frequencies vary from 2 to 5 minutes during peak hours to an average of 5 minutes for off-peak hours.

-The station runs alongside Sims Avenue and is next to Eunos Crescent and Jalan Eunos as well as above a carpark.
-It has three exits primarily serving the Eunos area and Eunos Bus Interchange.
-Other landmarks include the Masjid Darul Aman, Eunos Crescent Market and Food Centre, Mangala Vihara Buddhist Temple, and the Kampong Ubi Police Post.
+The station, located in the Geylang planning area of the Central Region, runs alongside Sims Avenue and is next to Eunos Crescent.
+It has three exits that serve surrounding amenities such as the Eunos Bus Interchange, Masjid Darul Aman, Eunos Crescent Market and Food Centre, Mangala Vihara Buddhist Temple, and the Kampong Ubi Police Post.
+Eunos station is mostly wheelchair-accessible and has bicycle facilities.